python/mypy/mypyc/doc/differences_from_python.rst

 Operator overloading
 ********************

-Native classes can only use a few dunder methods to override operators:
+Native classes can only use these dunder methods to override operators:

 * ``__eq__``
 * ``__ne__``